AkberIqbal/otpyrc/README.md

         eth_chainId
         eth_getTransactionReceipt

-1--> this is the account from the list of accounts (shown on the terminal where we ran `npx hardhat node`) 2--> this is the account that our contract is deployed to... (shown on the terminal where we ran `npx hardhat run scripts/deploy.js --network localhost`)
+1--> this is the ACCOUNT from the list of accounts (shown on the terminal where we ran `npx hardhat node`) 2--> this is the CONTRACT ADDRESS that our contract is deployed to... (shown on the terminal where we ran `npx hardhat run scripts/deploy.js --network localhost`)

 7: Once deployed, we see everything in the terminal window which was part of the `deploy.js`